mate-academy/qa_pw_allure_for_coffee_cart/README.md

 ## Preparation

 1. Open the forked repo in VSCode.
-2. Create a new branch by running `git checkout -b task_solution`.
+2. Create a new branch by running git checkout -b task_solution.
-3. Run the installation commands: `npm ci` and `npx playwright install`.
+3. Run the installation commands:

+    - `npm ci`
+    - `npx playwright install`

 ## Task

-1. Install the Allure Adapter and Command-Line Tool using the instructions from the topic.
+1. Install the Allure Adapter and Command-Line Tool using the instructions provided in the theory section.
-2. Add allure reporter to the `playwright.config.js` file.
+2. Add the Allure reporter to the `playwright.config.js` file.
 3. Add `/allure-results/` to the `.gitignore` file.
-3. Trigger the tests with `npx playwright test`.
+4. Run the tests with `npx playwright test`.
-4. Generate the report using `allure serve allure-results`.
-5. Pay attention to the tests hierarchy in the **Suites**, **Behaviours** and **Packages** tabs.
+5. Generate a test report using `allure serve allure-results`.
+Note the test hierarchy in the **Suites**, **Behaviours**, and **Packages** tabs.
-6. Add allure hierarchy attributes: `parentSuite`, `suite`, and `subSuite` for each test.
+6. Add Allure hierarchy attributes: `parentSuite`, `suite`, and `subSuite` for each test.
 7. Add a `severity` attribute to each test.
 8. Delete the `allure-results` folder.
-7. Trigger the tests with `npx playwright test`.
+9. Run the tests again with `npx playwright test`.
-8. Generate the report using `allure serve allure-results`.
-9. Note that the hierarchy changed in the **Suites** tab, while **Behaviours** and **Packages** remains the same.
+10. Regenerate a test report using `allure serve allure-results`.
+Note that the hierarchy in the **Suites** tab has changed, while **Behaviours** and **Packages** remained the same. .
-10. Add allure hierarchy attributes: `epic`, `feature`, and `user story` for each test.
+11. Add Allure hierarchy attributes: `epic`, `feature`, and `user story` for each test.
-11. Delete the `allure-results` folder.
+12. Delete the `allure-results` folder.
-12. Trigger the tests with `npx playwright test`.
+13. Run the tests again with `npx playwright test`.
-13. Generate the report using `allure serve allure-results`.
-14. Note that the hierarchy changed in the **Behaviours** tab, while **Packages** remains the same.
+14. Regenerate a test report using `allure serve allure-results`.
+Note that the in the **Behaviours** tab has changed, while **Packages** remained the same.
 15. Check that the tests' severities are displayed in the **Graphs** → **Severity** tab.

 ## Task Reporting

 1. Add and commit all your updates.
 2. Push the code to the origin.
-3. Create PR for your changes.
+3. Create a PR for your changes.
-4. Fix all the suggestions from the code review until PR is approved.
+4. Keep implementing suggestions from code review until your PR is approved.